consistent-milk12/docs-md/generated_docs/cargo_docs_md/parser/index.md

-  This function is useful when the JSON content is already in memory
+  This is an alias for `parse_json` provided for API clarity when the

-  (e.g., fetched from a URL or embedded in tests).
+  caller wants to emphasize that they're parsing string content rather

+  than a file path.